 CubeSats are becoming too large for many applications like education.
 Smaller and even cheaper spacecraft will be a better option.
 PocketQubes are 5 cm cubes compared to 10 cm CubeSats.

 The concept was announced in 2009 at the 2nd European CubeSat Symposium.
-As of 2018, only launches have been from UniSat satellites, but Alba Orbital (PocketQubeShop) has started development of special deployers for rideshare launches.
+As of early 2020, 10 PocketQubes have been launched in total.
+First 4 from from UniSat satellites and the latest rest with Alba Orbital on their own developed deployers for rideshare launches.

 There are also 2 types of PocketQubes: MRFOD and CubeSat dispenser compatible.

 MRFOD has a backplate that slides into deployer rails.
 Only MRFOD type of PocketQubes have been launched to space using the Morehead-Roma FemtoSat Orbital Deployer (MRFOD) onboard UniSat-5 satellite.

 8 would fit and be deployed from a 1U CubeSat dispenser.
 This was the original idea, but none have been launched.
 It requires close cooperation between manufactures or a single organisation must launch all at the same time.

 Like in the early days of CubeSats, many people at this moment regard PocketQubes as merely educational toys rather than promising platforms.
 At TU Delft we however want to demonstrate that this is a misconception.
 The small size of PocketQubes will force us to think differently about space technology and the development thereof.
 In short, TU Delft wants to be pioneers in a relatively under-explored class of satellites and a point of reference to everyone in this field.
 Delfi-PQ Mission, Delft University of Technology